 Once that ransomware is installed, there's not always an immediate attack.
-In fact, it can take between 60 to 100 days for anything to happen; sometimes even longer.
+In fact, it can take between 60 to 100 days for anything to happen, sometimes even longer.
 That's for a number of reasons.

 Firstly, the longer a hacker lurks within your network, the harder it is for you to detect them.
 Usually, hackers enter through one device that's connected to a network.
-Then they investigate your network for other weaknesses.
-Better for them to have control over as many devices as they can.
-They can also make it virtually impossible to kick them out once the attack has started.
+Then they investigate your network for other weaknesses; better for them to have control over as many devices as they can.
+This can make it virtually impossible to kick them out once the attack has started.

-This is what makes ransomware so difficult to deal with.
-And it's why prevention is always better than cure.
+That's what makes ransomware so difficult to deal with, and it's why prevention is always better than cure.

 You need to be aware of the signs of a hacker in your network.
-Both you and your IT support partner should look out for them:
+Both you and your IT support partner should look out for: